Racing sports enthusiasts know they need to stay hydrated, but what does that mean, and what happens if they don’t?

 Additionally, dehydration affects recovery long after your run or training session.
-Because it prevents your muscles from recovering, dehydration during a single workout can hamper your workouts for days afterward.
+Because it prevents your muscles from recovering, dehydration during a single workout can hamper your activities for days afterward.

 Signs of dehydration for runners

-The best known indicator of dehydration is thirst.
-As a general rule of thumb, if you’re thirsty, you’re likely already dehydrated.
-Also, dry mouth, dry eyes, and even dry skin can also serve as signs.
+The best-known indicator of dehydration is thirst.
+As a general rule of thumb, you’re likely already dehydrated if you’re thirsty.
+Dry mouth, dry eyes, and even dry skin can also serve as signs.
 Be on the lookout for headaches and nausea!